NLeSC/Aether/README.md

-Beluga
+Aether
 ======

 Copyright 2013 The Netherlands eScience Center

-Last modified: 11 September 2013
+Last modified: 25 September 2013

 What is it?
 -----------

-Beluga is a communication library targeted at distributed, heterogeneous and dynamic environments.
+Aether is a communication library targeted at distributed, heterogeneous and dynamic environments.